ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-Financial Statements.md

 # Financial statements index
 ## P/B
 asset - liability = owner's equity
-## How to know if a company can survive in
+## How to know if a company can survive in great depression?

 # Analysis Tool
 # Phase 1 collecting requirements
 - Index variety signal, for examples, stock price and volume.
 In oil specific industry, the crude oil price can be another key factor can provide useful information